BlairCurrey/nfl-analytics/README.md

     poetry run python nfl_analytics/main.py --predict-all

+The prediction returns a float for the matchup relative to the home team.
+For example, if the `kc sf` prediction returns 1.3, that means it favors kc (the home team) by 1.4 points.

 ## Updating the Model

 To update the model, you can re-download the latest year and re-train the model: